 While there are no direct links between vitamin C deficiency and hair loss, it’s worth noting that vitamin C helps the body absorb iron — and the relationship between iron deficiency and hair loss is well known (see below).

 This means if your hair loss is associated with iron deficiency, your vitamin C levels will be equally important — and supplements may help with iron absorption.
+Healthy hair relies on a steady supply of nutrients, and correcting deficiencies can increase hair strength over time.

 Vitamin D

-There appears to be almost universal consensus that vitamin D is can do great things to our hair by stimulating cell growth in our hair follicles.
+There appears to be almost universal consensus that vitamin D can do great things to our hair by stimulating cell growth in our hair follicles.

 There’s plenty of evidence to suggest that not having enough vitamin D can contribute to different types of hair loss, including female pattern hair loss and telogen effluvium, as well as the autoimmune condition alopecia areata.